PrestaShop/prestashop.github.io/news/_posts/2021-04-06-we-decided-to-use-typescript.md

 One good reason is that every big JavaScript projects switched their codebase from Flow to TypeScript recently (Vue 3, Jest for example), this means that a lot of external developers are building projects using this library, this way we ensure that JavaScript contributors won't be lost when reading our work.

 There are a lot more reasons:
-- TypeScript has better performance
+- TypeScript has better performance.
-- It has a larger community (TypeScript is listed on [state of JS](https://2020.stateofjs.com/en-US/technologies/))
+- It has a larger community (TypeScript is listed on [state of JS](https://2020.stateofjs.com/en-US/technologies/)).
-- It's open source and powered by a big company (Microsoft)
+- It's open source and powered by a big company (Microsoft).

 ## What's the future?

 For the moment, every new JS files will be written using TypeScript, with strongly typed components.
-We also need to refacto every sensible components such as grids and important pages scripts, in order to be able to catch as much bugs as we can and provide a maintainable codebase.
+We also need to refactor every sensible components such as grids and important pages scripts, in order to be able to catch as much bugs as we can and provide a maintainable codebase.

-We're focusing the Back-Office, Classic theme won't be refacto using TS for the moment, because it will lead to a lot of breaking changes, meaning that every themes using Classic may be broken.
+We're focusing the Back-Office, Classic theme won't be refactor using TS for the moment, because it will lead to a lot of breaking changes, meaning that every themes using Classic may be broken.
 This is not something we wants.